Pin FAQs

 Do the pins come on backing cards?

-Any art you send us is protected and we value how important that is.
-As a brand owner for over 10 years, we understand that IP is everything.
-The owner's previous brand was carried in over 300 retail stores and his own brand has been knocked off, so we take production and product creation very seriously.
-If you want me to sign some sort of form or an NDA, etc, I will.
-None of your products will be posted in the gallery or on social media until after you have released it officially.
+Yes, and we take this personally.
+Any art you send us is protected.
+Our founder ran a brand carried in over 300 retail stores and has been knocked off himself, so we understand that IP is everything.
+If you want us to sign an NDA, we will.
+None of your products get posted in our gallery or on social media until you have officially released them.

 Alchemy Merch